Qhax11/Shadow-Samurai-Showcase/README.md

 This system serves as the AI's proactive defensive layer, managing precise reactions to detected attacks.
 It is a critical example of the tight integration between the `Intend Handler`, `Behavior Decision Component`, and `State Manager`.
 The entire flow ensures that when the AI detects an incoming attack, it calculates the optimal defensive reaction and executes it with frame precision.

 - <ins>Detection and Payload Creation:</ins> When the player initiates a melee attack, the `OnTargetAbilityActivated` function processes the event.
-This function's responsibility is to gather all necessary attack data—including static and dynamic `Gameplay Tags` and the crucial ComingAttackHitTime—and package them into a structured `FComingAttackPayload`.
+This function's responsibility is to gather all necessary attack data including static and dynamic `Gameplay Tags` and the crucial ComingAttackHitTime and package them into a structured `FComingAttackPayload`.
 This payload contains all the intelligence required for the AI to make a defensive choice.
 ```c++
 void UAC_IntendHandlerBase::OnTargetAbilityActivated(UGameplayAbility* Ability)
 {